excalibur487/readings-autograder/README.md

 Program will prompt for your piazza credentials.
 Once logged in, enter the post number for the readings post.
 *(you'll find this number in the url after "/post")*

+Note: **Anonymous** posters will have to be graded manually for now.

 The output will be a csv file with student names and their corresponding scores.

 Current grading criteria: